timothyyu/gdax-orderbook-ml/README.md

 # gdax-orderbook-ml

+Application of machine learning to the GDAX orderbook using a stacked bidirectional LSTM/GRU model to predict new support and resistance on a 15-minute basis; Currently under heavy development.

 ### Project/File Structure

 *Notebooks/ipynb files 1-5 & 7 in archived_ipynb folder.
 Each sucessive notebook was used to construct and test whether at each "stage" if a project of this kind of scope would even be technically possible.
 Successive numbered notebooks generally improve and are iterative in nature on previous notebook files for this project.*